toakleaf/oakleafcakes-crm-api/README.md

 ## About the API

-The API is still under development, however, current feature set includes:
+The API is still under development, as a replacement to current system in use, a php/mysql/jquery monolith I made, and that's been running the day-to-day customer management operations of our bakery for the last 7 years.

 ### Accounts